Triumph Speed Triple: Early bikes

 The initial model was first released to the public in 1994, and was called the Speed Triple as an acknowledgement to the 1938 Speed Twin.
 It was based on the Triumph Triple series of modular engines, which also powered the Triumph Trident, Daytona sport bike, and the Thunderbird retro bike.
 This engine came in two displacements as a triple: 750 cc for some European markets, and 885 cc for all other markets.
 The Speed Triple was originally only equipped with the 885 cc engine, but just before significant changes to the bike were made in 1997, some 750 cc machines were produced using leftover Euro specification engines.

-Early Speed Triples were all carbureted, and were designated T300 series bikes.
+Early Speed Triples were all carburetted, and were designated T300 series bikes.
 1994–1995 models came with the standard 885 cc water-cooled engine and a rugged five-speed transmission.
 Subsequent Speed Triples had the same engine with six speed transmissions, except for the brief run of 750 cc bikes.
 As with all the modular Triumphs, the T309 series Speed Triple had a very large single steel tube backbone frame, and used the engine as a stressed member.
 The forks were 43mm multi-adjustable Kayaba units and the same Japanese firm's shock could be set for preload and rebound damping.
 Kayaba had had a special relationship with the Hinckley Triumph since its creation.
 At the rear was a single monoshock with a progressive linkage, and at the front were standard hydraulic forks fitted with dual disc brakes.